samuel-jimenez/GramEditor/docs/src/configuring-gram.md

 ## Auto Install extensions

-Extensions have to be manually installed in Ludd.
+Extensions have to be manually installed in Gram.

 You can find the names of your currently installed extensions by listing the subfolders under the [extension installation location](./extensions/installing-extensions.md#installation-location):